Kasso Okoudjou

-Kasso Akochayé Okoudjou is a Professor of Mathematics at Tufts University.
-He works primarily on harmonic analysis and is currently also doing research in time-frequency analysis and fractals.
-He was the 2018 Martin Luther King Visiting Professor at the Massachusetts Institute of Technology.
+Kasso Akochayé Okoudjou is a Beninese-American mathematician and Professor of Mathematics at Tufts University.
+His research spans harmonic analysis, time–frequency analysis, and fractals, with particular focus on frame theory and its applications to signal processing and quantum information.
+He is a Fellow of the American Mathematical Society and served as the 2018 Martin Luther King Visiting professor at the Massachusetts Institute of Technology.

-Education and early career
+Education

-Okoudjou studied mathematics at the University of Abomey-Calavi, earning a maîtrise (bachelor's degree) in 1996.
-He became an instructor at the Complexe Scolaire William Ponty de Porto-Novo in Bénin.
-In 1998 he joined the Georgia Institute of Technology for his graduate studies.
-He earned his PhD, Characterization of function spaces and boundedness properties of bilinear pseudodifferential operators through Gabor frames, in 2003 for research supervised by Christopher Edward Heil.
-He was awarded the Sigma Xi Best PhD Thesis Award.
+Okoudjou studied mathematics at the University of Abomey-Calavi in Benin, earning a maîtrise in 1996.
+After graduating, he worked as an instructor at the Complexe Scolaire William Ponty de Porto-Novo.
+In 1998 he began graduate studies at the Georgia Institute of Technology, where he earned his PhD in 2003 with a dissertation on the characterization of function spaces and bilinear pseudodifferential operators through Gabor frames, supervised by Christopher Edward Heil.
+His thesis received the Sigma Xi Best PhD Thesis Award.